 3 Nov 2016 CQC press release.
 Care homes will have to reveal patient eviction and ban numbers Click HERE

 Andrea Sutcliffe, Chief Inspector of Adult Social Care, August 2016 “I am clear that when we finally produce this, we will acknowledge publicly the role that Your Voice Matters has played.”
 Click HERE to read Andrea's blog.

 Whistleblower Nurse Vasanta Suddock produced questions on behalf of Your Voice Matters covering legislation and CQC Regulated Activities which led to the CQC producing guidelines on banning launched on the CQC web site, which she worked with them to produce.
 Click HERE.
 Whilst we welcomed some progress with this, we feared these guidelines did nothing to stop providers unfairly banning and evicting, or protect innocent families and we voiced those concerns to Andrea Sutcliffe and her team.

 After beginning to campaign on this issue in 2010, and achieving Parliamentary Meetings and national media exposure, we had hoped to influence a change for the future, where care homes could be safe and happy places to live, visit and work.
 Sadly, all our efforts could not bring about the change so desperately needed.
 There were no more avenues to go down to achieve this, we had exhausted them all.

 Click HERE to watch

-Your Voice Matters wish to thank Peter for his commitment towards improvement for elderly care, his belief in us and support.
-We look forward to continuing our work together.
+Your Voice Matters wish to thank Peter for his commitment towards improvement for elderly care, his belief in us and support whilst he was in post.